 D. Strengthening Internal Controls and Reporting

-- Maintain proper documentation of valuation methods and assumptions.
+- Maintain detailed records of valuation assumptions, inputs, and model outputs.

 8. Achieving Financial Accuracy Through Effective Valuation